thesaltree/low-level-design-golang/README.md

 - Allow members to borrow and return books, with automatic status updates.
 - Check book availability and member borrowing quoto limit.
 - Maintain a history of borrowed books for each member.

+## Vending Machine System

+The fourth project in this repository is a Vending Machine System.
+This system simulates a vending machine that accepts payments, dispenses products, and manages inventory.
+It demonstrates:

+- State Management: Uses the state pattern to manage vending machine states (e.g., waiting for money, product selection, dispensing).
+- Inventory Management: Keeps track of product stock and availability.
+- Transaction Processing: Handles money insertion, change return, and product dispensing.

+### Features
+- Insert money and select a product for purchase.
+- Dispense product if sufficient funds are provided, or return change if funds are insufficient.
+- Automatically update inventory levels upon each transaction.
+- Handle various states in the vending machine’s workflow, including error handling for out-of-stock items or insufficient funds.